aoloe/php-gifgifgif/README.md

 The upload and listing are protected by a weak password mechanism.

-The secret should not be shared with other people, but since it appears in the url, it can easily be discovered by other people.
+The secret should not be shared with other people, but since it appears in the url, it can easily be discovered by anybody who has access to your computer.

-Curently, the main reason for not implementing a better identifiaction process s that it's very likely that nobody will use a strong password to protect his personal list of animated gifs.
+Curently, the main reason for not implementing a better identification process is, that it's very likely that nobody will use a strong password to protect his personal list of animated gifs.
+So: why bother?

 What you  risk?
-In the best case you'll get more or lessfunny gifs from strangers... and in the worst case your website gets be abused as an exchange platform for illegal material.
+In the best case you'll get more or less funny gifs from strangers... and in the worst case your website gets be abused as an exchange platform for illegal material.

 Probably, the best profilaxy is to keep an eye on the activity and remove the script from the server if you do not use it anymore.